Jan Smit (singer): 2005: Just Jan Smit

 In 2005 Smit changed his stage name from Jantje Smit to Jan Smit.
 Starting on 25 March 2005, he appeared in his own reality show Gewoon Jan Smit (Just Jan Smit), which was a reality TV show and followed his everyday life.
-Later that year, the show won the Gouden Televizier-Ring {Golden Televizier Ring).
+Later that year, the show won the Gouden Televizier-Ring (Golden Television Ring).
 Smit started focusing more on being a presenter, and alongside Belle Pérez, he presented the TROS program Muziekfeest op het Plein (Music Festival on the Square).
-In the next few years Smit's popularity kept growing, as he scored hit after hit.
-Songs like Als de Nacht Verdwijnt (When the Night Disappears), and Laura, which reached number one in the Single Top 100.
+In the next few years Smit's popularity grew with successful singles, including songs like Als de Nacht Verdwijnt (When the Night Disappears), and Laura, which reached number one in the Single Top 100.

 On 15 March 2006, Jan Smit was awarded the Edison Award in the Amsterdam Melkweg as Best National Singer for his album Jansmit.com.
 On 8 September 2006 the second season of Gewoon Jan Smit (Just Jan Smit) launched.
 In this season, unlike the first one, most of the attention focused on the singer's environment.

 In 2006 Jan Smit had his third and fourth number one hits on the Dutch charts.
 Als de Morgen is Gekomen (When the morning has arrived), stayed on top of the chart for 6 weeks, and in December Cupido also reached number one.

 In September 2006, C & A stores started including a clothing line named after Jan Smit.
 The collection was called J-style and revolved around some of his personal clothing choices.

 In 2007, Smit had his fifth number one hit with Op Weg Naar Geluk (On the road to happiness).
 At the end of September 2007, Smit returned to television with a new reality TV show titled Jan Smit, de Zomer Voorbij (Jan Smit, After the Summer).

 In the autumn of 2007 Jan Smit released a new single titled Dan Volg Je Haar Benen (Then you follow her legs).
 The single hit the charts in November, and became his sixth number one hit in the Netherlands.
 The single also contained a song called Calypso, which is a duet with US singer John Denver.
 In 2008, Smit went on tour in the Netherlands.
 The tour was called Jan Smit Komt Naar Je Toe (Jan Smit comes to you).